monomax-io/website/content/_index.md

-# Sung Cho - Consulting
+# Sung Cho - Contracting

 <img src="imgs/sung.jpeg" alt="Profile photo" class="profile-picture">

 [Email me](mailto:sung@monomax.sh)

-I am available for hire as a consultant.
+I am available for hire as a contractor.
 Here are some of the things I can achieve for your company:

 * **Solve complex problems in production.** At <a href="https://dnote.io" target="_blank">Dnote</a>, a big design challenge was to sync users' notes across many machines each running offline-first clients.
 I wrote <a href="https://dnote.io/blog/state-based-sync/" target="_blank">a scalable state-based replication algorithm</a> to reliably sync note states across distributed machines.
 * **Write complex fullstack applications for production.** I have built and shipped <a href="https://sung.io/about/" target="_blank">numerous commercial applications</a> using Go, React, JavaScript, and node.js.